 Compulsory

-1 2 3 4 5 6
+Му 1 English 2 3 4 5 6

-English

-My

-Year 12
+Year 12 Choices

-Choices

-Will I meet the
+Will I meet the prerequisites?

-prerequisites? prerequisites? prerequisites? prerequisites? prerequisites?

 YES/NO YES/NO YES/NO YES/NO YES/NO

 - 1. All students study six subjects. - 2.
 All students study English.
 It is compulsory. - 3.
 Mathematics is highly recommended. - 4.
 There is a wide range of subjects available at Year 12 and students should carefully consider which subjects lead on to Year 13 subjects. - 5.
 Year 12 students may undertake a multilevel course with subjects at Year 11, Year 12 or Year 13 based on ability and meeting prerequisites. - 6.
-Year 12 students may choose to apply for one of the Vocational Academies refer to pages 74 76.
+Year 12 students may choose to apply for one of the Vocational Academies refer to pages 73 75.